sharkwouter/minigalaxy/README.md

 Special thanks goes out to all contributors:

 - Odelpasso for multiple code contributions
+- BlindJerobine for translating to German and adding the support option
 - s8321414 for translating to Taiwanese Mandarin
+- fuzunspm for translating to Turkish
+- thomansb22 for translating to French
+- ArturWroblewski for translating to Polish
+- kimmalmo for translating to Norwegian Bokmål
-- BlindJerobine for translating to German
+- EsdrasTarsis for translating to Brazilian Portuguese
 - jubalh for packaging Minigalaxy for openSUSE
 - tim77 for packaging Minigalaxy for Fedora
 - metafarion for packaging Minigalaxy for Gentoo